D8-X/polymarket-trader-go-sdk/README.md

 A single `Client` owns the private key, the L2 credentials, the deposit-wallet address, and the relayer + RPC handles.
 Everything else is a method on it.

+When `Config.Eth` is set, `NewClient` automatically detects whether the EOA already has a deposit wallet deployed (for example one that polymarket.com created at signup) and populates `Client.DepositWallet()` immediately.
+You do not need to track or save the address yourself.

 ```go
 ctx := context.Background()
 eth, _ := ethclient.DialContext(ctx, polygonRPCURL)